Manitoba First: 2016 platform

-In an interview with the Canadian Broadcasting Corporation in January 2016, then-leader Gary Marshall stated the new party is "...a party of tax cuts", and its platform included a pledge to lower the provincial sales tax rate to 5 per cent from 8 percent, removal of PST charges on all food purchases, and changing the personal and business income tax rates to a flat 10 per cent, among other proposals.
+In an interview with the Canadian Broadcasting Corporation in January 2016, founder Gary Marshall stated that the new party was "...a party of tax cuts".
+Its platform included a pledge to lower the provincial sales tax rate to 5 per cent from 8 percent, removal of PST charges on all food purchases, and changing the personal and business income tax rates to a flat 10 per cent, among other proposals.

-The party also proposed to remove all red light and speed cameras from intersections and mobile units, eradicate government regulations "... that impede trade and commerce", and changing how tax revenues are allocated among education, municipalities, and so on.
+The party also proposed to remove all red light and speed cameras from intersections and mobile units, eradicate government regulations "that impede trade and commerce", and changing how tax revenues are allocated among education, municipalities, and so on.